rhk7913/VPNproject/index.md

 # Using the Wireguard VPN on your phone

-The following command will display the execution log and QR codes of the newly created Wireguard VPN
+The following command will display the execution log and QR codes of the newly created Wireguard VPN:
 ```
 docker-compose logs -f wireguard
 ```